symphonycms/wg/docs/working/understanding-xslt.markdown

 If those are both default behaviors, why isn’t all the text in your Home view’s source XML just dumped out onto the page?

 The key is that, when the processor does find a template to apply, it defers to the template to tell it what to do.
-So that first template rule in your stylesheet, the one that matches the root node (match=”/”), effectively seizes control of the entire transformation from the outset.
+So that first template rule in your stylesheet, the one that matches the root node (`match="/"`), effectively seizes control of the entire transformation from the outset.
 If you were to write an empty template rule matching the root node:

     <xsl:template match="/">
     </xsl:template>

 the processor would simply stop there and output nothing at all.
 It wouldn’t step through any of remaining nodes unless you told it to.

 In your Home view template, then, the first template rule matches the root node and stops the processor from going about its normal business.
-Then it builds the overall structure for an XHTML page, and explicitly tells the processor where and how to proceed using the xsl:apply-templates element:
+Then it builds the overall structure for an XHTML page, and explicitly tells the processor where and how to proceed using the `xsl:apply-templates` element:

     <xsl:template match="/">
       <html>